-Core Indicator 1P1 - Percent of CTE conce entrators attaining technical skills.
-Actual level of performance% Targeted level of performance (2017-2018) 90% A plan for improvement must be provided in the space below for any actual level of performance less than 90% of the targeted level of performance.
+Core Indicator 1P1 - Percent of CTE concer ntrators attaining technical skills.
+Actual level of performance% Targeted level of performance (2017-2018) 94% A plan for improvement must be provided in the space below for any actual level of performance less than 90% of the targeted level of performance.
 This improvement plan must be reflected in the modifications to the 2017-2018 College Plan for Career/Technical Education and should be reflected in the 2018-2019 Perkins Basic Grant budget.
-Based on the comparison of actual and ta will be taken: argeted levels of performance, the following actions Core Indicator 2P1 - Percent of CTE conce organization recognized credential during ntrators receiving an award, industry, or professional reporting period.
-Actual level of performance% Targeted level of performance (2017-2018) 60% A plan for improvement must be provided in the space below for any actual level of performance less than 90% of the targeted level of performance.
-This improvement plan must be reflected in the modifications to the 2017-2018 College Plan for Career/Technical Education and should be reflected in the 2018-2019 Perkins Basic Grant budget.
-Based on the comparison of actual and ta will be taken: argeted levels of performance, the following actions
+Based on the comparison of actual and to will be taken: argeted levels of performance, the following actions Core Indicator 2P1 - Percent of CTE conce organization recognized credential during r ntrators receiving an award, industry, or professional reporting period.
+Actual level of performance% Targeted level of performance (2017-2018) 65% than 90% of the targeted level of performa the space below for any actual level of performance less nce.
+This improvement plan must be reflected in the or Career/Technical Education and should be reflected in Based on the comparison of actual and to will be taken: argeted levels of performance, the following actions

-Core Indicator 3P1 - Percent of another ACCS institution or 4 ye centrators who remained enrolled or transferred to Actual level of performance % Targeted level of performance (2017-2018) than 90% of the targeted level of performa llege Plan he space below for any actual level of performance less nce.
-This improvement plan must be reflected in the for Career/Technical Education and should be reflected.
-Based on the comparison of act will be taken: ual and ta argeted levels of performance, the following actions Core Indicator 4P1 - Percent (programs in the 2 nd quarter follows) CTE conc wing the t entrators employed, in military, or apprenticeship erm in which they left ACCS.
-Actual level of performance % Targeted level of performance (2017-2018) 79% than 90% of the targeted level of performa llege Plan he space below for any actual level of performance less nce.
-This improvement plan must be reflected in the for Career/Technical Education and should be reflected Based on the comparison of act will be taken: ual and ta argeted levels of performance, the following actions
+Core Indicator 3P1 - Percent of CTE con another ACCS institution or 4 year college. centrators who remained enrolled or transferred to Actual level of performance% Targeted level of performance (2017-2018) than 90% of the targeted level of performa he space below for any actual level of performance less nce.
+This improvement plan must be reflected in the or Career/Technical Education and should be reflected in Based on the comparison of actual and ta will be taken: argeted levels of performance, the following actions Over to the 4D4 Demonstration of the same programs in the 2 nd quarter following the te entrators employed, in military, or apprenticeship rm in which they left ACCS.
+Actual level of performance% Targeted level of performance (2017-2018) 73% than 90% of the targeted level of performan he space below for any actual level of performance less nce.
+This improvement plan must be reflected in the or Career/Technical Education and should be reflected in Based on the comparison of actual and ta will be taken: argeted levels of performance, the following actions

-Core Indicator 5P1 - Percent of CTE nontraditional programs. nontraditional (gender) students participating in Actual level of performance% Targeted level of performance (2017-2018)19% than 90% of the targeted level of performa the space below for any actual level of performance less ance.
-This improvement plan must be reflected in the for Career/Technical Education and should be reflected t.
-Based on the comparison of actual and t will be taken: argeted levels of performance, the following actions Core Indicator 5P2 - Percent of CTI nontraditional program.
-E nontraditional (gender) students completing a Actual level of performance% Targeted level of performance (2017-2018)15% than 90% of the targeted level of performa the space below for any actual level of performance less ance.
-This improvement plan must be reflected in the for Career/Technical Education and should be reflected t.
-Based on the comparison of actual and t will be taken: argeted levels of performance, the following actions
+Core Indicator 5P1 - Percent of CTE nontraditional programs. nontraditional (gender) students participating in Actual level of performance% Targeted level of performance (2017-2018) 35% than 90% of the targeted level of performa the space below for any actual level of performance less nce.
+This improvement plan must be reflected in the or Career/Technical Education and should be reflected in Based on the comparison of actual and to will be taken: argeted levels of performance, the following actions Core Indicator 5P2 - Percent of CTE nontraditional program. nontraditional (gender) students completing a Actual level of performance% Targeted level of performance (2017-2018)15.1% than 90% of the targeted level of performa the space below for any actual level of performance less nce.
+This improvement plan must be reflected in the or Career/Technical Education and should be reflected in Based on the comparison of actual and to will be taken: argeted levels of performance, the following actions